 Our School SEN Information Report provides detailed information about our school and our provision, and is available as a document to download on this page.

 Additional needs are identified before, on entry or at any point during your child’s time at Selwyn.
-The appropriate intervention, referral or support is then put in place – as per our Whole School Provision Map, and our Deaf Provision Map (which is also available as a document to download on this page).
+The appropriate additionality, referral or support is then put in place – as per our Whole School Provision Map, and our Deaf Provision Map (which is also available as a document to download on this page).
 You will find further information regarding our school offer here.

 We employ a school counsellor through Place2Be who works with pupils on a termly basis, as identified by the Leadership Team.

-We have allocated a number of our teaching assistants to daily reading with focus children.
-This develops a child’s love of reading as well as using and applying reading skills taught in class.
+We hope that these sessions will develop each child’s love of reading as well as using and applying reading skills taught in class.
 We encourage all of our families to read at home with their children.

-This page was last reviewed in September 2021.
+This page was last reviewed in February 2022.